OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/general/Roles_and_Rights.md

+!!! info "Info"

     The role "Administrator" used up to OpenOlat 12.5 is divided into "Administrator" and "System Administrator" as of Release 13.

-Note
+!!! warning "Note"

+    The mentioned roles represent options to give normal users system-wide extensive additional rights.
+Usually an appropriate role composition is selected for an OpenOlat instance and not all specific roles are assigned.
+    Typical is a combination of user, author and administrator or system administrator.
+Additional roles result from the structure of the respective institution and the use of certain tools such as [curriculum] (../curriculum/Curriculum_Management.md) or [absences](../course_operation/Lectures_and_absences.md).
+It is therefore possible that not all potential OpenOlat roles are used in your instance.

+    If you have any questions regarding the role management please contact the support of your own OpenOlat instance.

 The mentioned roles represent options to give normal users system-wide extensive additional rights.
 Usually an appropriate role composition is